Home/Blog/Cloud Computing/What is Amazon Lightsail?

 Lightsail also provides a container service.
 It simplifies deploying and managing a containerized application than the more complex container orchestration services.
 It easily integrates with other Lightsail services like load balancers.
 This service is a low-friction way to try out containerized application deployment on the web.

-Slide 2: We’ll land on the “Create an Instance” wizard.
+• Step 2: We’ll land on the “Create an Instance” wizard.
 The first section allows us to select the location where our instance will be created.
 We sometimes need to select an appropriate region based on proximity to the users.
-On the other hand, a researcher might not care where their instance is created.
 The next two sections allow us to pick an operating system and runtime.
 Slightly below this (not shown in the slide deck) is an “Optional” section where we can specify a script to be run on the instance once it is launched using the “Add launch script” button.
 This helps apply initial configurations, such as bootstrapping a database server with initial data.

-Slide 3: As we scroll down in the wizard, we’ll be prompted to choose an instance plan.
-By default, AWS is offering a “Dual-stack” machine, meaning that it has IPv4, as well as IPv6 support.
+• Step 3: As we scroll down in the wizard, we’ll be prompted to choose an instance plan.
+By default, AWS is offering a “Dual-stack” machine, meaning that it has IPv4 as well as IPv6 support.
 Next, we can choose an instance size, which affects the monthly pricing.

 canvasAnimation-image